 I would encourage everyone to have the motivation to help them accomplish the impossible.
 I believe I am ready to make a change in my society.
 Whether it was learning a new language or not we should all be thankful for the gifts of speaking and always trying to help those who are in need of your help.

 I am so thankful to have amazing role models that I look up and hope follow in their footsteps.
 Role models like Michelle Obama, the First Lady of the United States.
-I consider myself among the luckiest people to have lived to witness such an inspirational First Lady as her.
+I consider myself among the luckiest people to have become a new American and lived to witness such an inspirational First Lady as her.

 When I was younger, I did not have many people to look up to and did not know that dreams could come true.
 Because of her, I can continue dreaming.
 Because of her, I know that I am capable.
 Despite the struggle that she has endured, I have seen her persevere and overcome many obstacles to help herself, her family, her community and millions more in so many ways.

-I wish one day that I can also persevere to accomplish my dream of helping my family, my community and millions of others by founding a school to educate genocide survivors in Darfur, Sudan.
+My dream is to help my family, my community and millions of others by founding a school to educate genocide survivors in Darfur, Sudan.